NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 acceleration of migrating a Spark application to GPU.

 1. `Estimated GPU Duration`: Predicted runtime of the app if it was run on GPU.
-It is the sum add of the accelerated operator durations along with durations that could not run on CPU because they are unsupported operators or not SQL operations.
+It is the sum add of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
 2. `Estimated Speed-up factor`: The estimated speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.

 The lower the estimated GPU duration, the higher the "_Estimated Speed-up_".
 The processed applications are ranked by the "_Estimated Speed-up_".
 Based on how high the speed-up factor,